infoatgodreams/GoDreams-Repository/Volume 3/Care Standards/Associated sector innovations/National School Health Policy, Kenya.md

 ## Access to health and nutritional services

 - Every child has a right to quality health and nutrition services.
 School establishments are expected to be the tool towards achieving this goal in partnership with the communities in and out of school.
 Access to health and nutrition services shall be facilitated for vulnerable groups.
 - Good nutrition is essential to realize the learning potential of children and to maximize returns on educational investments.
-Malnutrition affects a child&#39;s attentiveness, concentration, aptitude and overall performance.
+Malnutrition affects a child's attentiveness, concentration, aptitude and overall performance.
 Efforts shall be made to promote good nutrition practices in schools by integrating nutrition interventions including micronutrient supplementation into school activities.
 - The following shall be implemented in order to optimize school nutrition services:
   - Links shall be promoted between routine health and nutrition services and school activities, including regular monitoring of nutritional status of children
   - Support shall be provided for the referral of malnourished children to health facilities, counselling services, feeding programmes and other community agencies and services which can respond to identified needs